Marketing Team September 17, 2025

 The Bottom Line

 If the answer is no, the event didn’t deliver.
 If the answer is yes, you’ve built an accelerator.
-That accelerator feeds pipeline.
-That accelerator delivers buyers.
+The accelerator feeds pipeline.
+The accelerator delivers buyers.
 The accelerator compounds into durable competitive advantage.